 Cellular Backup

-If your Wi-Fi tends to drop out at the climatic moment of the latest binge-worthy TV show, you can rest assured your security system will stay online even if you’re missing out on who’s getting eliminated from “The Mole.”
+If your Wi-Fi tends to drop out at the climatic moment of the latest binge-worthy TV show, you can rest assured your security system will stay online even if your Wi-Fi cuts out just as someone’s getting bumped off in “Only Murders in the Building.”

 Cove and Vivint have cellular backup in case your internet disconnects.
 They also have a 24-hour backup battery for their control hubs if the power cuts out, too.